Skip to content

 Our Advanced Emergency Management platform integrates panic buttons directly into emergency plans and response workflows.
 One press activates a coordinated response across staff, leadership, buildings, and EMS—delivering real-time visibility and actionable intelligence without confusion or delay.

-Join Lori Alhadeff, Co‑Founder & President of Make Our Schools Safe, and Max Hitchcock, Solutions Consultant at Navigate360, on Wednesday, February 18 at 2 PM (ET) for a practical webinar where you will learn:
+Watch this on-demand webinar featuring Lori Alhadeff, Co‑Founder & President of Make Our Schools Safe, and Max Hitchcock, Solutions Consultant at Navigate360, for a practical webinar where you will learn:

 • The true intent of Alyssa’s Law—and why compliance requires more than a panic button